alexellis/kubetrim/README.md

 Q&A:

+* `kubetrim` is great, how can I support you?

+    You can [sponsor me via GitHub](https://github.com/sponsors/alexellis) - the more sponsors, the more time I'll spend on tools like kubetrim, Have a [arkade](https://github.com/alexellis/arkade) and [k3sup](https://github.com/alexellis/k3sup).

 * What if I like doing things the long way?

     You can combine `kubectl config get-clusters` with `kubectl config use-context` and `kubectl get nodes`, followed by `kubectl config delete-cluster` and `kubectl config delete-context` for each. `kubectx -d` will remove a context, but leaves the cluster in your kubeconfig file, so requires additional steps.